-- Note: Before beginning this project, I allowed the coffee to cool.
+Note: Before beginning this project, allow the coffee to cool.
 If you use freshly-brewed coffee, take the proper precautions for dealing with hot liquid.
 You can hold on to your coffee grounds for the week.
 Keep a few for your garden and some for the dyeing process.

-- Brew the coffee if you are using it.
-(I used coffee left-over from breakfast.)
+- Brew the coffee if you are using it, or gather used coffee grounds.

 - Dampen the fabric.
 Wet fabric takes dye much better than dry fabric.
 Do not soak it, just dampen it.

-- (If using grounds to dye the fabric skip to step 7.)
+- (If using grounds to dye the fabric, skip to step 6.)
 Dilute the coffee with a bit of water (as needed) to ensure that there is enough liquid to completely submerge the fabric.
 Pour the coffee in the basin.